arungudelli/angularjswiki/content/angular/how-to-use-font-awesome-icons-in-Angular-applications/index.md

 <fa-icon icon="film"></fa-icon>
 ```

-The default icon style in fontawesome is 'fas' i.e., font awesome solid style.
+The default icon style in Font Awesome is 'fas' i.e., font awesome solid style.

 If you want to change the icon style we can pass the style to icon attribute as shown below.
 (You need to import corresponding icon style)